Joseph Kony: United States

-After the September 11 attacks, the United States designated the LRA as a terrorist group.
-In August 2008, the US Department of State declared Joseph Kony a Specially Designated Global Terrorist pursuant to Executive Order 13224, a designation that carries financial and other penalties.
+After the September 11 attacks, the United States designated the LRA a terrorist group.
+In August 2008, the US Department of State declared Kony a Specially Designated Global Terrorist pursuant to Executive Order 13224, a designation that carries financial and other penalties.
 In November 2008, U.S. President George W. Bush signed the directive to the United States Africa Command to provide financial and logistical assistance to the Ugandan government during the unsuccessful 2008–2009 Garamba offensive, code-named Operation Lightning Thunder.

 No U.S. troops were directly involved.
 17 U.S. advisers and analysts provided intelligence, equipment, and fuel to Ugandan military counterparts.
 The offensive pushed Kony from his jungle camp, but he was not captured.
 One hundred children were rescued.

 In May 2010, U.S. President Barack Obama signed into law the Lord's Resistance Army Disarmament and Northern Uganda Recovery Act, legislation aimed at stopping Kony and the LRA.
 The bill passed unanimously in the United States Senate on 11 March.
 On 12 May 2010, a motion to suspend the rules and pass the bill was agreed to by voice vote (two-thirds being in the affirmative) in the House of Representatives.
-In November 2010, President Obama delivered a strategy document to Congress asking for more funding to disarm Kony and the LRA.
+In November 2010, Obama delivered a strategy document to Congress asking for more funding to disarm Kony and the LRA.

-In October 2011, President Obama authorized the deployment of approximately 100 combat-equipped U.S. troops to central Africa.
+In October 2011, Obama authorized the deployment of approximately 100 combat-equipped U.S. troops to central Africa.
 Their goal is to help regional forces remove Kony and senior LRA leaders from the battlefield.
-In a letter to Congress, Obama stated: "Although the U.S. forces are combat-equipped, they will only be providing information, advice, and assistance to partner nation forces, and they will not themselves engage LRA forces unless necessary for self-defense".
+In a letter to Congress, Obama wrote: "Although the U.S. forces are combat-equipped, they will only be providing information, advice, and assistance to partner nation forces, and they will not themselves engage LRA forces unless necessary for self-defense".
 On 3 April 2013, the Obama administration offered rewards of up to US$5 million for information leading to the arrest, transfer, or conviction of Kony, Ongwen, and Odhiambo.
-On 24 March 2014, the U.S. announced they would deploy at least four CV-22 Ospreys and refuelling planes, and 150 Air Force special forces personnel to assist in the capture of Kony.
+On 24 March 2014, the U.S. announced it would deploy at least four CV-22 Ospreys and refueling planes, and 150 Air Force special forces personnel to assist in the capture of Kony.

 African Union

 On 23 March 2012, the African Union announced its intentions to "send 5,000 soldiers to join the hunt for rebel leader Joseph Kony" and to "neutralize" him while isolating the scattered LRA groups responsible for 2,600 civilian killings since 2008.
-This international task force was stated to include soldiers "from Uganda, South Sudan, Central African Republic and Congo, countries where Kony's reign of terror has been felt over the years."
-Prior to this announcement, the hunt for Kony had primarily been carried out by troops from Uganda.
+This international task force was said to include soldiers "from Uganda, South Sudan, Central African Republic and Congo, countries where Kony's reign of terror has been felt over the years."
+Before this announcement, the hunt for Kony had primarily been carried out by troops from Uganda.
 The soldiers began their search in South Sudan on 24 March 2012, and the search "will last until Kony is caught".